michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

 Again, these are basic operations; in future posts I'll explore spatial analysis proper, and deriving actual conclusions from the data.
 Be sure to go to the project [repository](https://github.com/michaeljoseph04/gis_intro) to find the code.

-## Data to be used

-The data I will be using is available from the [City of Seattle](https://data.seattle.gov/), which has made great strides in [Open Data practices](http://www.seattle.gov/tech/initiatives/open-data).
-To begin, I will use:

-- [Vehicle collisions data](https://data.seattle.gov/Transportation/Collisions/vac5-r8kk), which is available as [.csv file](http://data-seattlecitygis.opendata.arcgis.com/datasets/5b5c745e0f1f48e7a53acec63a0022ab_0.csv).
-- [City Clerk data on the neighborhoods of Seattle](https://data.seattle.gov/dataset/City-Clerk-Neighborhoods/926y-cwh9), specifically the [shapefile](http://data-seattlecitygis.opendata.arcgis.com/datasets/b76cdd45f7b54f2a96c5e97f2dda3408_2.zip) of the neighborhood boundaries with their identities.

-### Project

 Each of these files is available in the "data" folder above.
 Our workflow will involve:

 - Importing the neighborhood boundaries, and importing and wrangling the collisions data to extract collisions in 2018